Froguin99/bikenwgrowth-with-LTNs/README.md

 *Video output from running the code on Paris, showing the growth of a bicycle network on a grid of seed points*

 ## Instructions

+### 0. IMPORTANT STEP FOR RUNNING AT THE MOMENT

+In order to run this code properly you will need to have downloaded scored_neighbourhoods_Newcastle Upon Tyne.gpkg and moved it to the folder \bikenwgrowth_external\data\newcastle\ .
+These are some example neighbourhoods (not necessarily LTNs) to use as testing (they are nicely spaced out to allow for examining of routes easier).

 ### 1. Git clone the project _without_ the full history